 I recently graduated with an MEng from MIT, where I majored in computer science and molecular biology and math and minored in writing.

-Before that, I got to write about residence exploration, which accompanies MIT freshman orientation.
+on residence exploration, which accompanies MIT freshman orientation:

 Here is my small friendly robot army, which has seen better days and will hopefully see them again soon:

 @GatsbyBot, a Markov chain based on The Great Gatsby